 A vicious cop kills a bookie's runner and steals $25,000 from the corpse.
-He then frames everyone in sight in order to keep to the money to buy a model home for his would-be lounge singer girlfriend.Written by
+He then frames everyone in sight in order to keep the money to buy a new home for his would-be lounge singer girlfriend.Written by

 No such thing as a silenced revolver: At the very beginning of the movie, the bookie is shot with a snub nose revolver having a silencer attached to the barrel.
 Because combustion gases leak through the gap between the cylinder and the barrel (allowing a loud noise to escape), a revolver cannot be effectively silenced.
 Only guns with a continuous firing chamber and barrel, such as an automatic or a single shot, can be silenced.
 See more »

 36 of 42 people found this review helpful.